“Hey Players, there is a problem…”: On Attribute Inference Attacks against Videogamers

 Oneliner: Apparently, game-related research overlooks the privacy risks of the video-gaming ecosystem.

 Abstract.
 We focus on a subtle privacy issue that affects (potentially hundreds of) millions of videogamers: attribute inference attacks (AIA).
 Through AIA, evildoers can infer gamers’ private attributes (e.g., age, gender, occupation) by leveraging in-game statistics that are publicly available.
-Despite some research efforts revealing the practicality of AIA in Dota2, such a threat has been mostly ignored by the overarching gaming community.
-This is a problem: AIA can only be mitigated through the cooperation of the entire gaming community—and this cooperation can only begin if all stakeholders acknowledge the threat of AIA.
+Despite some previous research efforts highlighting the practicality of AIA in Dota2, the overarching gaming community is not yet aware of this threat.
+We argue that AIA can only be mitigated through the collaboration of the entire videogaming community, and hence all stakeholders should be cognizant of the potential threat of AIA.